chen-nay/english_learning/README.md

 ## Features

-- Display words and their definitions.
+- **Vocabulary Browsing**: View words, phonetic symbols, definitions, synonyms, and example sentences.
-- Mark words as "known" or "unknown".
-- Persist word statuses in JSON files on the server-side.
+- **Track Progress**: Mark words as "known" (认识) or "unknown" (不认识).
+Statuses are saved directly to JSON files on the server.
+- **Dynamic Wordbooks**: Automatically loads any `.json` vocabulary files placed in the `wordbook/` directory.
+- **Focus Mode**: Toggle between detailed view and a "Focus Mode" (eye icon) that hides details to test your memory.
+Individual cards can be revealed by clicking their specific eye icon.

 ## How to Run